ajclark/oci-tf-cassandra/README.md

 ## Cassandra boostrapping
 The `bootstrap-oraclelinux.sh` installs and starts Cassandra by default.
 You can comment out the relevant `dnf install` lines in the bootstrap script if you prefer to install cassandra another way.

+## BCC tools
+BCC tools are installed as part of `bootstrap-oraclelinux.sh` to assist with performance analysis